oliw/advent_of_code_2020/README.md

 Prompt: For a given list of numbers, find three that add up to 2020.
 Solution: Sort the list, take a number out, see if there are two numbers in the remaining list such that all three add to 2020.

-## Question 2: Validating Passports
+## Question 2: Password Philosophy
 Themes: Validation, Regex

 ### Part 1